Liquidity Pool

 Initialize the Contract

-When this contract is deployed, the constructor will automatically be called, so the following arguments must be passed int:
+When this contract is deployed, the __constructor function will automatically and atomically be invoked, so the following arguments must be passed in:

 Bear in mind that which token is token_a and which is token_b is not an arbitrary distinction.
 In line with the Built-in Stellar liquidity pools, this contract can only make a single liquidity pool for a given set of tokens.
 So, the token addresses must be provided in lexicographical order at the time of initialization.